Uberi/University-Notes/GENE123/GENE123.md

 **Direct current** (DC) is current that stays constant over time.
 This is produced from batteries and many power supplies.

 **Alternating current** (AC) is current that oscillates about 0 Amperes.
-It might look like a sine wave, or a square wave.
+It might look like a sine wave, a square wave, or any kind of oscillating function.

 **Time varying current** is current that changes as an arbitrary function of time.
 AC and DC currents are all time varying currents.